ericiortega/Eric_Ortega_Rodriguez_Mini_Project_9/README.md

 The following data manipulation tasks were performed on the cereal dataset:

 1. **Loading the Dataset**:
-   - The dataset was loaded from a CSV file hosted on GitHub using the Pandas library.
+   - The dataset was loaded from a CSV file hosted on GitHub.
+This was the CSV used in a previous mini project.

 2. **Displaying Initial Data**:
-   - Displayed the first few rows of the dataset to get an overview of its structure and content.
+   - Showed the first few rows of the dataset to get a quick overview of our data.

 3. **Filter High-Calorie Cereals**:
-   - Filtered cereals that have more than 100 calories to analyze cereals that are higher in energy content.
+   - Filtered cereals that have more than 100 calories to analyze cereals that are higher within the energy content.

 4. **Average Sugar Content Calculation**:
-   - Calculated the average sugar content across all cereals to understand the general level of sugar in the dataset.
+   - Calculated the average sugar content across all cereals to understand the different levels of sugar in the dataset.

 5. **Sorting by Protein Content**:
    - Sorted the cereals based on their protein content in descending order to identify the most protein-rich cereals.

 6. **Heatmap Visualization**:
    - Created a heatmap to visualize the calorie content of different cereals.
-This helps identify cereals with the highest calorie counts more effectively.
+This allows us to identify cereals with the highest calorie counts more effectively.

 ## Setup and Configuration
-- The Google Colab environment was used for the notebook, which allows for easy access to necessary Python libraries such as Pandas, Seaborn, and Matplotlib.
+- The Google Colab environment was used for the notebook.
 - The dataset was loaded directly from GitHub to ensure reproducibility and accessibility.

 ## CI/CD Pipeline
 A CI/CD pipeline was implemented to automate the validation and deployment of the notebook.
-This ensures continuous integration, allowing for easy updates and verification of changes.
+This helps ensure continuous integration.

 ## Deliverables
 - **Link to the Cloud-Hosted Notebook**: The notebook is hosted in Google Colab, and a link has been provided above.
 - **Demonstration Document/Video**: A demonstration of the data manipulation tasks performed is included in the repository.
+A visualization was also included.

 ## How to Run the Notebook
 1. Open the link to the Google Colab notebook.
 2. Run each cell sequentially to reproduce the analysis and visualizations.
-3. Make sure that all required libraries (Pandas, Seaborn, Matplotlib) are installed and imported.
+3. Make sure that all required libraries are installed and imported.

 ## Grading Criteria
 - **Setup and Configuration (20 points)**: Proper setup and configuration of the cloud-hosted notebook.